A measure of majorisation emerging from single-shot statistical mechanics: The work extraction game

 To see this note firstly that $P'_i=\sum_{j}B_{ij}P_j=\sum_{j}\frac{N_j}{N_j}B_{ij}P_j$, and recall that $f'_l=P'_{k_l}N/(Z{N_{k_l}})$.
 Thus

 As $B_{ij}$ and $N$ are nonnegative real numbers $F$ has non-negative real entries only.
 To see that the columns sum to 1 so that $F$ is a stochastic matrix, note that the column sums are the same as for $B$ which is stochastic.
-Moreover as $B$ must leave the Gibb's state invariant, and this is a uniform distribution after the Gibb's rescaling, $F$ must leave the uniform distribution (or anything proportional to it) invariant.
+Moreover as $B$ must leave the Gibbs state invariant, and this is a uniform distribution after the Gibbs rescaling, $F$ must leave the uniform distribution (or anything proportional to it) invariant.
 Then for any row $i$: $\sum_j F_{ij} (1/N)= 1/N$ so each row of F must sum to 1.
 Therefore $F$ is a bistochastic matrix.
 Note that $F$ is additionally restricted, through being defined via $B$, to keep the heights of fine blocks the same whenever these are associated with the same level.

-Accordingly we define interactions with the heat-baths, thermalizations, to act in the following way on the system. \begin{defin}[Thermalization] If after step $j$ one chooses to do a thermalization the energy levels are invariant.
-The occupation probabilities transform under a stochastic matrix $B_j$. $B_j$ leaves the Gibb's state invariant.
-This implies as shown above that any fine-grained Gibb's-rescaled distribution where all blocks have same width transforms under a bistochastic matrix $F$ defined above. $F$ cannot introduce differences between heights of fine blocks associated with the same energy level. \end{defin}
+Accordingly we define interactions with the heat-baths, thermalizations, to act in the following way on the system. \begin{defin}[Thermalization] A thermalization leaves the energy eigenvalues invariant.
+It acts on the occupation probabilities, i.e. the eigenvalues of the density matrix, as a stochastic matrix.
+This stochastic matrix leaves the Gibbs state $\exp (\beta H)/Z$ invariant.
+It follows from this definition and the definition of the Gibbs-rescaled distribution that a thermalisation acts on the Gibbs-rescaled distribution as a bistochastic matrix. \end{defin}

-The only assumptions we have used in the above to arrive at the above definition are: \begin{enumerate} \item Only the occupation probabilities of the levels change. \item The occupation probabilities of the energy levels transform according to a stochastic matrix. \item The Gibb's state (of temperature T) is invariant (when heat bath has temperature T). \end{enumerate}

-Note that a permutation matrix is bistochastic so one may permute the levels in the thermalization step.
-We use this to simplify the notation of the work extraction definition.
-We take the levels lowered or raised to form the first $l$ levels.